Hair

 Follow our tips to help care for your 4a curls:

-- Use a clarifying shampoo: There’s no universal rule, but one way to protect your delicate 4a curls is to use a clarifying, non-sulphate shampoo once or twice a month to help strip away any product build-up while keeping your hair’s natural oils.
+• Use a clarifying shampoo: There’s no universal rule, but one way to protect your delicate 4a curls is to replace your usual shampoo with a clarifying (cleansing)shampoo at least once or twice a month to help strip away any product build-up while keeping your hair’s natural oils.

-- Seal in moisture: Hydrate and strengthen your curls with deep conditioning treatments, nourish your ends with a hydrating spray made and finish by sealing in moisture with a leave-in cream mixed with hair oil to keep your curls moisturised and frizz-free between wash days.
+• Seal in moisture: Hydrate and strengthen your curls with deep conditioning treatments, nourish your ends with a hydrating spray and finish by sealing in moisture with a leave-in cream mixed with hair oil to keep your curls moisturised and frizz-free even in humid weather.

 How to style type 4a curls